LeonovAlxy/rsschool-cv/cv.md

 return
 }
 ```
-* Task.Write a function *dirReduc* which will take an array of strings and returns an array of strings with the needless directions removed (W<->E or S<->N side by side).
+* Task.
+Write a function *dirReduc* which will take an array of strings and returns an array of strings with the needless directions removed (W<->E or S<->N side by side).
 ```
 function dirReduc(arr){
     const result = []